tinystork/zeseestarstacker/README.md

 ### Threaded Boring Stack from the GUI

 Set **Batch Size** to `1` or tick the *Threaded Boring Stack* checkbox in the Stacking tab.
-The GUI will launch `boring_stack.py` in a background thread using your `stack_plan.csv` and display progress as it runs.
+The GUI launches `boring_stack.py` in a background thread using your `stack_plan.csv` and displays progress as it runs.
+A chunk size is automatically calculated and passed to the script so memory usage stays bounded.
+When calling `boring_stack.py` directly, specifying `--chunk-size` honours any grouping defined in `stack_plan.csv`.
-When a `stack_plan.csv` is present, the entire list is stacked as one batch and the chunk size parameter is ignored.

 ---